zisyang/281proj2/README.md

 - NodeJS

-To setup the backend :
+To setup the backend (Amazon Linux in EC2):
 ```
 #recipes backend api
 cd webapp/backendapi/